genderkit/genderkit/_articles/laser-assisted-voice-adjustment.md

 ---
-title: "Laser assisted voice adjustment"
+title: "laser assisted voice adjustment"
 weighting: 5
 feature:
   image: surgeons.jpg
   caption: "Faces of surgeons performing surgery"
 ---

-### More information
+### What should I be aware of?

 {% capture warn %}
 This technique is a surgery with a number of risks you need to understand before it is carried out.
 Common side effects are a quieter voice, a voice with less vocal range, or decreased clarity.
 The surgery may also result in no change to the pitch of the voice or a deepening of the voice {% cite song2017transgender -l 807 %}.